- About Us

 - Our School of Advanced International Studies has campuses on three continents and trains the world’s diplomats—more than 130 SAIS graduates have served as international ambassadors.

-- Jhpiego, a nonprofit health organization affiliated with the university, has spent 40 years improving the health of women and families in more than 155 developing countries.
+- Jhpiego, a nonprofit health organization affiliated with the university, has spent more than 40 years improving the health of women and families in more than 155 developing countries.

 - The Johns Hopkins Center for Global Health brings together experts from our top-ranked schools of Public Health, Medicine, and Nursing to address pressing global health challenges, including HIV/AIDS, malaria, tuberculosis, and malnutrition.